 T’is the season!!!
 I’m sure you have a green thumb or two on that list you’ve made (and checked at least twice) that you’ll need gift ideas for.
 In an effort to help both my fellow shoppers and my gardening comrades, I’ve put together a list of items that are, or have been, on my wish list.

 Raised beds/containers – Even people who have a yard big enough to accommodate a tilled plot can appreciate the addition of a raised bed or container garden.
-I asked for the trough style container shown above.
-It has enough depth to allow for the growth of root vegetables and an open bottom for thorough drainage.
+I asked for a trough style container myself.
+Raised beds can offer enough depth to allow for the growth of root vegetables and features like an open bottom for thorough drainage.

-Square tomato cages with optional extenders that allow for taller supports when needed- Burpee
+Square tomato cages with optional extenders that allow for taller supports when needed and fold flat for easy storage- Burpee

 Bean tower – Gurney Seed Co.